DataDog/hiring-engineers/answers.md

 ![Linux VM](linux_vm.png)

-* Sign up for a Datadog Free Trial
+### Sign up for a Datadog Free Trial

 Register for a free **Datadog** 14-day trial here [here](https://www.datadoghq.com/free-datadog-trial/).
-And let us know if you need more time.
+And let your account team know if you need more time.
 We can extend your trial!

 ![Free Trial](FreeTrial.png)